manisha-ganji18/Food-Prices-Analysis/README.md

 # 🌍 Food Prices Analyzer
-Food Prices Analyzer is a web application that analyzes global food price trends, imports, and exports through interactive data visualizations.
-Developed with a React-based front-end and a Flask-powered back-end, the application integrates datasets from sources like Kaggle to provide meaningful insights into food economics.
-It enables users to explore commodity-wise and country-specific patterns in pricing and trade, with a focus on clarity, usability, and responsiveness.
+Food Prices Analyzer is a full-stack web application that visualizes global food price trends based on imports, exports, temperature, and climate factors.
+Built with React and Flask, it offers interactive charts to explore commodity and country-wise pricing patterns.
+The platform uses datasets from sources like Kaggle to uncover key insights in food prices.

 ---